The Official Politically Correct Dictionary and Handbook

 The Official Politically Correct Dictionary and Handbook is a book written by Henry Beard and Christopher Cerf.
 It was published in 1992 by Villard Books in New York, by Grafton in London, and, by Random House of Canada Limited in Toronto.
 An updated edition was published in 1994.

+The book was translated into Japanese by Kyoko Baba.
+It includes a section on "bureaucratically suitable" language.

+Reception

-It was a bestseller that was called "tongue in cheek", "outrageously funny", "hilariously rewarding for people who have not read any non-humorous works on its subject and who enjoy satire", and has been called "thoroughly sourced".
+The book was a bestseller.
+It has been described as "tongue in cheek", "outrageously funny", "hilariously rewarding", "valuable and amusing" and "thoroughly sourced".